Generating the Goeritz group of $S^3$: Heegaard splittings and chamber complexes

+\begin{prop} Suppose $\calC$ is the chamber complex resulting from weak reduction on a Heegaard splitting of a closed $3$-manifold.
+Then the Heegaard splitting of each chamber in $\calC$ is pure, so the result of the weak reduction is a Heegaard split chamber complex. \end{prop}

+\begin{proof} Since $M = A \cup_T B$ is closed, both $A$ and $B$ are handlebodies.
+Suppose $C$ is an $A$-chamber and consider the construction of its Heegaard structure above.
+(In Figure \ref{fig:TtoTC} take $\bdd M = \emptyset$.)
+In the first stage, $A$ is cut up by $\calA$ into handlebodies and a component $C'$ of the result is chosen.
+Next $T_C$ is defined as the end of a collar of $\bdd C'$ in $C'$. $A_C$ is the complement of the collar, so in particular the surface $\bdd C'$ is entirely disjoint from the handlebody $A_C$.
+That doesn't change when $B_C$ is created by adding 2-handles to $\bdd C'$ to create $\bdd C$.
+Thus $\bdd C$ lies entirely in $\bdd_- B_C$, as required. \end{proof}

-There is a natural inverse construction: Suppose we are given a chamber complex $\calC$ and alternately label the chambers $A$-chambers and $B$-chambers.
-Pick a Heegaard splitting $C = A_C \cup_{T_C} B_C$ for each $A$-chamber $C$ with the property that $\bdd C = \bdd_- B_C$, and symmetrically for $B$-chambers.
-Notice that in each $A$-chamber $C$, $A_C$ is a handlebody, and symmetrically for each $B$-chamber.
-These Heegaard splittings induce a Heegaard splitting $M = A \cup_T B$ by amalgamating the Heegaard splittings along $F$, and the amalgamated Heegaard splitting is unique up to isotopy, cf \cite[Proposition 3.1]{La}.
+There is a natural construction that is inverse to weak reduction: Suppose we are given a chamber complex $\hat{\calC}$ with defining surface $\hat{F}$ in which we are able to alternately label the chambers $A$-chambers and $B$-chambers, for example when each component of $\hat{F}$ is separating in $M$.
+Pick a pure Heegaard splitting $C = A_C \cup_{T_C} B_C$ for each chamber $C$.
+These Heegaard splittings induce a Heegaard splitting $M = A \cup_T B$ by amalgamating the Heegaard splittings along $\hat{F}$, and the amalgamated Heegaard splitting is unique up to isotopy, cf \cite[Proposition 3.1]{La}.

-We say in either case that the splitting $M = A \cup_T B$ is {\em supported} by $\calC$ and that $\calC$ with such a choice of Heegaard splittings in each chamber is a {\em Heegaard split chamber complex}.
-Note that $\calC$ may support many Heegaard splittings of $M$, since Heegaard splittings of a chamber may not be unique.
-Similarly, $\calC$ is not determined by $T$, but also by the choice of weakly reducing disks.